kcmv/colabo/src/backend/INSTALL.md

 yarn
 ```

+***That is all***.
+Backend of the Colabo.Space ecosystem should be installed now.

+The following section ist describing the process under hood.

 ## Install Backend Colabo Puzzles (Packages)

+***NOTE***: This is done automatically during the install process (please check the script `prepare` inside the `package.json` for any project) and it is not necessary to be done manually.

-These packages come from the Colabo Ecosystem and from its [Colabo github repository](https://github.com/Cha-OS/colabo).
+These puzzles come from the Colabo Ecosystem and from its [Colabo github repository](https://github.com/Cha-OS/colabo).

 We developed colabo tools for automating the task of managing colabo puzzles.
+They are integrated in the backend/frontend build/install process and they are not necessary to run separatelly.

-After installing them (check [../tools/README.md]), you can just run inside the backend folder:
+After installing them (check [tools/README.md](../tools/README.md)), you can just run inside the backend folder.

 ```sh
 # show colabo config file and all puzzles